 I’m so happy.
 That should be plenty enough to take the two of them with me to the warm place.
 I should get going now.
 I want to make sure that we have plenty of time to leave before the rescue team gets here.
 This may be the last entry I type.

 To anyone who reads this, I hope that you’ll be able to join me in the warm place eventually.
 The Shape says that no matter who you are or what you’ve done, everyone gets to go to the warm place in the end.
 That means that my wife will be there with me one day.
 Everyone will be in the warm place one day.
 I can’t wait for you to join me there, too.

 Susan walked down the long hallway as she had been doing for years.
-She had grown accustom to the routine she had formed while working at the hospital.
+She had grown accustomed to the routine she had formed while working at the hospital.
 It wasn’t a thrilling job, but it paid the bills.
-At least she didn’t end up like your sister and had to sell herself to make rent.
+At least she hadn’t end up like her sister who had to sell herself to make rent.

 She came to a stop in front of one of the rooms.
 John MacReady had been in that room for a couple of weeks now.
-The entire time she tended to him, he did not speak a word.
+The entire time she tended to him, he had not spoken a word.
 That made him her favorite.
 She had grown tired of the other patients making disturbing gestures and saying creepy things behind her back.

 Susan grabbed the key ring that hung at her side and used it to unlock the door to his room.
 Just like every other day, John was sitting in the far corner of the room.
 His eyes darted to her and then quickly returned to face out the window.
 Every time she came in, he let her change the sheets on his bed and leave his meal on a nearby desk without ever moving a muscle.